-The inspiring, true-life stories of the Underground Railroad come alive for our times in Tubman Travels: 32 Underground Railroad Journeys on Delmarva.
-Join award-winning writer Jim Duffy as he wanders the backroads and small towns of Maryland’s Eastern Shore and Delaware in search of sites and scenes that will put modern-day travelers in touch with stories from the lives of men and women who set out against all odds in search of freedom from slavery.
+Inspiring, true-life stories of the Underground Railroad come alive in Tubman Travels: 32 Underground Railroad Journeys on Delmarva.
+Join award-winning writer Jim Duffy as he wanders through Maryland’s Eastern Shore and Delaware to visit the sites and scenes that put modern-day travelers in touch with the stories of brave men and women who set out against all odds in search of freedom from slavery.

-The 19th century heroes of these stories include not just the most famous of the region’s escaped slaves, Harriet Tubman and Frederick Douglass, but also an array of lesser-known figures whose journeys out of bondage speak volumes about the timeless themes of courage, love, family, and faith.
+The most famous of the 19th-century heroes of these stories–Harriet Tubman and Frederick Douglass–are featured prominently.
+But so, too, is an array of lesser-known figures whose journeys out of bondage speak volumes about timeless themes of courage, love, family, and faith.

 Tubman Travels is organized geographically, with the first chapter set on the Choptank River in Cambridge, Maryland.
 The stories that follow unfold along a route that takes readers along scenic rural backroads and through such history-laden Maryland towns as Easton, St. Michaels, Denton, Chestertown, Centreville, Galena, and Chesapeake City.
 Crossing into Delaware, the journeys continue through Seaford, Dover, Middletown, New Castle, and Wilmington.

 SecretsoftheEasternShore@gmail.com or 443.477.4490